kristi11/ww-filament/README.md

 )
 ```

-#### **Bulk actions have been disabled for the resources to maintain the integrity of a demonstration environment on a

-production server since this repo is being used to show the live server on the official website**

-###### To enable the bulk actions uncomment the following code on the necessary resources

-`//Tables\Actions\DeleteBulkAction::make(),`

 ### Role configuration

 [WittyWorkflow](https:://wittyworkflow.com) used the [Shield](https://filamentphp.com/plugins/bezhansalleh-shield)
 package to manage roles as stated above.
-In order to give permissions to manage appointments go on the `Roles` section
-of the dashboard under `Filament Shield` sidebar menu and for both `team_user` and `panel_user` choose `select all` on
+In order to give permissions to manage appointments go on the `Roles` section of the dashboard, inside the `Settings` sidebar menu group and for both `team_user` and `panel_user` choose `select all` on
-the `Appointment` model permissions and to give the `panel_user` `view` permissions on the gallery choose  `view`
+the `Appointment` model permissions and to give the `panel_user` view permissions on the gallery choose  `view`
 and `view any` under the `Gallery` model permissions.
+Also give the `panel_user` all permissions on the `Order` model permissions.

 ### Role explanation